Clansuite/Clansuite/CONTRIBUTE.md

  1. Create a new local branch based off your develop branch.
  2. Switch to your new local branch.

-    (This step can be combined with the previous step with the use of `git checkout -b`.
+    (This step can be combined with the previous step with the use of)

     ```sh
     % git checkout -b <branchname>